 - Ethernet PDU Session Anchor Relocation as defined in clause 4.3.5.8.

-The SMF uses notification reporting information received from PCF to issue the notification either via an NEF (2a, 2b and 4a, 4b) or directly to the AF (2c and 4c).
+The SMF uses notification reporting information received from PCF in non-roaming or LBO scenarios to issue the notification either via an NEF (2a, 2b and 4a, 4b) or directly to the AF (2c and 4c).

+In home routed roaming scenarios, if the V-AF had subscribed to user plane management event notifications via the NEF and UDR in VPLMN for the HR-SBO PDU Session, the V-SMF uses notification reporting information received from the UDR in VPLMN to issue the notification either via a V-NEF or directly to the V-AF.

 The following flow depicts the sequence of events: